syncfusion-content/windowsforms-docs/WindowsForms/SyntaxEditor/Editing.md

 ### Change tab character size

-The size of the tab can be specified by using the below given property.
+`TabSize` property helps to customize the size of the tab character in EditControl.

 <table>
 <tr>